thoughtspot/thoughtspot.github.io/_appliance/hardware/installing-dell.md

 | &#10063; | [Step 5: Configure nodes]({{ site.baseurl }}/appliance/hardware/configure-nodes-dell.html) |
 | &#10063; | [Step 6: Install cluster]({{ site.baseurl }}/appliance/hardware/install-cluster-dell.html) |

 This guide explains how to deploy ThoughtSpot on a Dell appliance, using ThoughtSpot's CentOS-based image.
 Starting with version 6.0.4, you can also deploy ThoughtSpot on a Dell appliance using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.7 image that your organization manages internally.
+On release 6.0.5, you can run ThoughtSpot on an RHEL 7.7 or 7.8 image.
 To install ThoughtSpot using RHEL, refer to the [RHEL deployment guide]({{ site.baseurl }}/appliance/rhel/rhel.html).

 ## Related information
 Use these references to aid you in successful installation and administration of ThoughtSpot.